 3. Local streets and roads and other areas as and where needed are responded to third.

 Local streets and roads, lanes, back allies and small dead end cul-de-sacs are cleared only after snow and ice conditions on arterial and collector streets have been responded to.
 In the event of an ongoing snowfall, it may take longer for plows to reach local streets as first and second priority streets will require ongoing and repeated attention.
-This work is carried out during normal working hours only.

 If more equipment is required, the Public Works crew will also utilize the grader and backhoe.